 I pretty much white-knuckled it until dinner was served.
 Only, it wasn’t served.
 It was buffet.

 That’s right.
 I had to stand up, walk through the crowd, and stand in line.
 Fortunately, I found myself standing with a woman who is one of the easiest people to talk to I know.
-She also subscribes to my newsletter where I talk a lot about my social anxiety, so if I seemed weird in that moment, I knew it wouldn’t seem weird to her.
+She also subscribes to the newsletter where I talk a lot about my social anxiety, so if I seemed weird in that moment, I knew it wouldn’t seem weird to her.

 Back at the table, I was grateful to have food to shove in my mouth.
 I didn’t have to worry about talking to anyone on my left – I was at the end of the table; there was no one there.
 Andy was on my right, but he was catching up with the friend next to him.
 And across from me was a couple I barely knew who were pretty immersed in one another anyway.